DeepTranscript/deeptranscript-demo/example-batch-mode/README.md

 ![Integration workflow](../docs/batch-api-overview.jpg)

 In this example we will use:
- - [python flask](https://flask.palletsprojects.com/en/2.0.x/) to start an HTTP server on your machine (listening on port 5000).
+ - [python flask](https://flask.palletsprojects.com/en/2.0.x/) to start an HTTP server on your machine

+   This server will listen on port 5000 and expose 2 endpoints (see [./server.py](./server.py) for more info):
+   - `http://localhost:5000/callback`, expecting POST requests and printing requests headers and bodies
+   - `http://localhost:5000/files`, expecting GET requests and serving local files located in [../files](../files) folder

- - [ngrok](https://ngrok.com/) to make your local server available from the outside
+ - [ngrok](https://ngrok.com/) to make your local server available from the internet

  - [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [ffmpeg](https://www.ffmpeg.org/) to show you how to extract audio from a video file or from a youtube video